 - a.
 Disclose or use confidential information acquired during the performance of job duties for any purpose not connected with official duties.
-Confidential information includes, but is not limited to, information relating to pending cases that is not a matter of public record including, without limitation, the communications and work product of any judicial officer, law clerk, staff attorney, or other employee; - b.
+Confidential information includes, but is not limited to, information relating to pending cases that is not a matter of public record including, without limitation, the communications and work product of any judicial officer, law clerk, staff attorney, legal research attorney or other employee; - b.
 Disclose to any unauthorized person for any purpose any confidential information acquired during the course of employment, or knowingly acquired through unauthorized disclosure of another; or - c.
-Comment publicly or express personal opinions about a case or matter before the court to any person not an employee of the Judicial Department except in the performance of official duties.
+Comment publicly or express personal opinions about a case or matter before the court to any person not an employee of the Judicial Department except in the performance of official duties. - d.
+Disclose orally or in writing or disseminate in any manner any emails or written resources, any contents of the emails/resources or any other communications with or guidance provided to employees or judicial officers by the Executive Division Legal Team, counsel to the Chief Justice of the Colorado Supreme Court, counsel to the Chief Judge of Colorado Court of Appeals, or the Colorado Attorney General's Office to any individual or entity not employed by the Colorado Judicial Department without the written permission of a member of the Legal Team or the Attorney General's Office, respectively.